Table of Contents

 - Identity: Meta requires Work Account users to verify their identity.
 This creates a “Clean” user signal, which is vital for proper Meta Ads account setup.

-The “Warm-Up” and Trust Signaling
+What Is the “Warm-Up” and Trust Signaling for External Partners?

 - Identity Confirmation: Ensure all Admins have completed the “Identity Confirmation” process on their personal profiles.